 - a little bit about yourself, including your creative interests / experience

-- why you are interested in developing your skills in accessible and inclusive practice
+- why you are interested in working with DIY, particularly your interest in developing your skills in accessible and inclusive practice.

 In June 2018 DIY ran our very first training session for drama workers and other creative practitioners – ‘ Sharing the Space!’

 This proved to be a fantastic opportunity for members of DIY Theatre Company to share our experiences of creating multi-sensory, interactive and accessible theatre for young people with a range of learning disabilities.

 Throughout the training day participants worked closely with company members to understand the techniques and principles we use at DIY and to explore how they could use them within their own practice.
 Participants experienced DIY’s current show, Give Me Space! and had the opportunity to create their own multi-sensory planets.